 DO NOT take dogs into the forest with you.
 If one gets loose and runs in front of a car it may cause a serious accident.
 If leaving a dog in your car, ensure that it will not be in direct sunlight and that it will have sufficient ventilation while you are away.

-ALTHOUGH IT IS JUNE, the weather can still be cold and wet.
+WE'RE RUNNING IN MAY THIS YEAR ,so the weather could be cold and wet.
 Please dress accordingly with adequate clothing & footwear.
 Irrelevant of the weather, access to the forest may be rough.

 STAY ALERT some cars are quiet and it is easy for a car to appear when you are not expecting it.
 Although cars will start the stage at one minute intervals, in a long stage they may catch the car in front and you may find some cars running close together.
 An incident in a stage may cause a long delay giving the impression that the stage is finished, and when this has been cleared, cars will suddenly approach your position at competitive speeds.